 How to Install the Arduino IDE

-You have 2 options in using the Arduino IDE
+You have 2 options for using the Arduino IDE

 - If you have a reliable Internet connection, you should use the online IDE (Arduino Web Editor).
 It will allow you to save your sketches in the cloud, having them available from any device and backed up.
 You will always have the most up-to-date version of the IDE without the need to install updates or community-generated libraries.